wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 console.log(greeting);
 ```

-it would actually work, because the function will reach outside for that data if nothing is found within the scope of that function.
-So what we want to do is modify the function definition to set it to take in one parameter (`firstName`).
+That would work, because the function will reach outside for that data if nothing is found within the scope of that function.

+What we want to do is modify the function definition to set it to take in one parameter (`firstName`).
 And then when we run the function, we actually have to pass it a string (we will use `Wes`), and then we will have our greeting.

 ```js
 const firstName = 'wes';